haarikaalla/Astral-Graph/README.md

 ---

-## 🌍 Is this useful outside astronomy?
+##  Is this useful outside astronomy?

-Yes — and honestly, the space data is the least interesting part.
+Yes, the space data is the least interesting part.

 What's reusable is the **verification architecture**.
 Swap the six domain servers for your own and the guardrail stack, the provenance graph, the critic loop, and the benchmark harness all still work unchanged.
 The same pattern applies directly to: